 How to Live Like a Millionaire without a Million

 I confess that I am frugal in ways most people aren’t.
-I work from a beautiful home office so I don’t use much gas (petrol in the UK) and we’ve never had a new car.
+I work from a beautiful home office so I don’t use much gas (petrol in the UK).
+We’ve never had a new car.
 I can’t see the point of buying a new car when you can get a great used car for a fraction of the cost.
-In fact, we have a Nissan Cube and a Honda Elysium, both used Japanese exports as they have left-hand drive in Japan like England for some reason.
-And, I can tell you, the cute little Cube turns heads as does the rather sleek Elysium!
+In fact, we have a Nissan Cube and a Honda Elysium.
+Both are used Japanese exports.
+And, I can tell you, the cute little Cube turns heads, as does the rather sleek Elysium!
 You don’t need a Lamborghini to get attention unless you need it to compensate for a lack of self-worth.
 Good luck with that plan.

 In the UK, it is cheaper to buy a house and develop it.
-In the US, it is usually cheaper to buy a house already the size you want and need so don’t take this as blanket advice.
-You need to know what the bargains are in your own area and they may be very specific to a particular time and place.
+In the US, it is usually cheaper to buy a house already the size you want and need.
+So don’t take this as blanket advice.
+You need to know what the bargains are in your own area.
+They may be very specific to a particular time and place.
 For example, in Manitowoc where my mom lives, for a few years it was cheaper to buy a duplex home than a single family home.
 Hello, opportunity!
 In fact, you could buy a duplex and convert it back into a single family and still come out ahead.
 That window of opportunity lasted a few years before people cottoned on.

 I’m still stunned that it is cheaper to buy an antique walnut dressing table (£22) at auction than it is to buy a new one made of MDF at Ikea.
 Another no brainer.
 Antique furniture is often better made, of solid wood, and more likely to retain or improve in value over time than new furniture.
 So naturally, I prefer antiques.
-And buying used furniture is also a green thing to do and the classiest form of recycling!
-Plus, you get the absolute adrenaline rush of buying at auction—infinitely more exciting than walking into a store and whipping out a credit card.
-I’ve moved and sold furniture many times and it is very hard to get anywhere near what you paid for new furniture.
+And buying used furniture is also a green thing to do.
+It is the classiest form of recycling!
+Plus, you get the adrenaline rush of buying at auction—infinitely more exciting than walking into a store and whipping out a credit card.
+I’ve moved and sold furniture many times.
+It is very hard to get anywhere near what you paid for new furniture.

 I also don’t do the daily coffee thing, although my husband does.

 So if your own frugality plans are frustrating you like Done by Forty, then it is time for a major rethink.
 Why not invest in a bit of navel gazing (life coaching) to find your real passion in life and start enjoying life now?
 What is the point of slugging it out for 10 or worse yet, 30 or more years in a job you don’t like?

 Waiting for a million or more while your life passes you by, sounds like misery to me.
 Why not live your ideal life now?
 Or at least in two years while you save up enough to quit the job you hate.
 Yes, you still need to save and invest for the future, but you can have fun in the process.
 You can have a really amazing life and, while not exactly frugal, it doesn’t have to cost as much as you think.